 5. The 1967 Ford Mustang Shelby GT500

 Talking about competition, here is a competitor that can easily surpass anyone trying to get in its way.
 There isn’t a single man alive that won’t forfeit the fuel consumption factor and jump on a Shelby, if given the chance.
-Apart from an iconic design, great performance and roar to be remembered, this little baby comes with a 428 Police Interceptor which can make it fly down the road in seconds.
-With an 18 gallon tank, ability to go 0 – 60 mph in 4.8 sec and amazing maneuvering abilities, the Shelby is not for everyone, but it surely feels nice to think about it.
+Apart from an iconic design, great performance and memorable roar, this little baby comes with a 428 Police Interceptor which can make it fly down the road in seconds.
+With an 18 gallon tank, ability to go 0 – 60 mph in 4.8 sec and amazing manoeuvring abilities, the Shelby is not for everyone, but it surely feels nice to think about it.